DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 Test code must tell more of a story - highlighting what is important and hiding what is not.
 Test code should not be as DRY ( **D**on't **R**epeat **Y**ourself ) as production code.
 It should be DAMP ( contain **D**escriptive **A**nd **M**eaningful **P**hrases ).

-If refactoring a small amount of code out a test method into a shared method hides what is happening, accept the duplication and leave it in place.
+If refactoring a small amount of code out, a test method into a shared method hides what is happening, accept the duplication and leave it in place.
 If it does not affect readability then refactor mercilessly.

 ## Choose the Right Assertion Method

-When a test fails a good assertion tells you what is wrong.
+When a test fails, a good assertion tells you what is wrong.

 Although JUnit allows you to supply an assertion message this adds noise to the test.
-Like comments these messages should be saved for those occasions when you cannot communicate using code alone.
+Like comments, these messages should be saved for those occasions when you cannot communicate using code alone.

 Bad